 When shopping for seeds and plants, you are likely to come across true species native P. reptans and non-native P. caeruleum, as well as cultivated varieties bred specifically for optimal garden performance.

 Plants thrive best in full shade, and can tolerate some sun in the coolest locations.
 Those with variegated foliage are the least tolerant of sunshine.

 Here are a few shade-loving Jacob’s ladder plants to consider:

 P. caeruleum ‘Pearl White’ boasts crisp white blossoms on towering stems of up to three feet.

 Nothing brightens up dim understories and shadowy corners like white flowers, especially at twilight, when they seem to glow.

 Find Pearl White seeds via Amazon in packets of 70+ seeds.

 The pale lavender-blue blossoms of P. reptans are attractive and compact atop stems of 12 to 18 inches.

 When you plant native wildflowers like this one, you help to prevent their extinction, and protect fragile ecosystems of plants and the wild creatures that depend on them.

-Find P. reptans plants available from Nature Hills Nursery in #1 containers, as well as 2-by-2-by-3-inch container 3-packs.
+Find P. reptans plants available from Nature Hills Nursery in #1 containers, as well as two-by-two-by-three-inch container three-packs.